facebookresearch/habitat-challenge/README.md

 The challenge consists of the following phases:

 1. **Minival phase**: This split is same as the one used in `./test_locally_{pointnav, objectnav}_rgbd.sh`.
-The purpose of this phase/split is sanity checking -- to confirm that our remote evaluation reports the same result as the one you're seeing locally.
+The purpose of this phase/split is sanity checking -- to confirm that our remote evaluation reports the same result as the one you’re seeing locally.
 Each team is allowed maximum of 30 submission per day for this phase, but please use them judiciously.
 We will block and disqualify teams that spam our servers.
 1. **Test Standard phase**: The purpose of this phase/split is to serve as the public leaderboard establishing the state of the art; this is what should be used to report results in papers.
 Each team is allowed maximum of 10 submission per day for this phase, but again, please use them judiciously.
-Don't overfit to the test set.
+Don’t overfit to the test set.
 1. **Test Challenge phase**: This phase/split will be used to decide challenge winners.
 Each team is allowed total of 5 submissions until the end of challenge submission phase.
 The highest performing of these 5 will be automatically chosen.
 Results on this split will not be made public until the announcement of final results at the [Embodied AI workshop at CVPR](https://embodied-ai.org/).
 1. **Optional Test Challenge phase for PointNav track (Habitat to Gibson sim2real)**: Top-5 teams from the Habitat Test Standard phase will have a chance to participate in the [Gibson Sim2Real Challenge](http://svl.stanford.edu/gibson2/challenge.html>) for their Phase 2 (Real World phase) and potentially Phase 3 (Demo phase).
 Additional submission to the Gibson challenge will be required.